- Cats are obligate carnivores, which means that their bodies are designed to digest and use only animal-based proteins. 🐱🥚

 Can Cats Eat Scrambled Eggs?

-We don’t recommend feeding your cat scrambled eggs because they’re fried with oil or butter.
+Yes, but we don’t recommend feeding your cat scrambled eggs frequently, because they’re fried with oil or butter.
 The yolk is already rich in fat, so adding more is not a good idea.
 Too much fat in your cat’s diet can cause pancreatitis, an inflammation of the pancreas.
 If you want to give your cat some egg, it’s best to boil it in water.

 How About Eggs and Bacon?